dmrossm/HomeSalesAnalysis/README.md

 - In lat and Long we see the latitude and longitude coordinates of the homes.
 - In sqft_living15 we see the square footage of the interior housing living space of the nearest 15 neighbors.
 - In sqft_lot15 we see the square footage of the land lots of the nearest 15 neighbors.

+Object Variables:
+- The date column may need to be reformatted so that we can work with the values.
+- The waterfront column has 11% null values and 88% of the values recorded are "no".
+Only ~1% of the properties have waterfront access.
+- The view column has some null values and 90% have a value of none.
+- The condition column is an ordinal feature with values of 1 - 5
+- The grade column is an ordinal feature with values 3 - 13
+- The sqft_basement column is being treated as an object when it is in actually an integer.

 ## Data Cleaning Process
 1) Narrowed data to single family homes (2-5 bedrooms).
 We defined a single family home as under 6 bedrooms, under 5 bathrooms, under 4 floors, living space under 6000 sqft, and lot space under 10,000 sqft.